stealthman22/movie-pal/src/react.md

     3. Because you have to return only one component, you moslty wrap everything in a div But if you don't wanna use a div, use a react fragment

+### Hooks
+- With hooks you can have as many state as you want in your functional components.

+- // Set initial state to an empty array,
+	// Else is we loop before receiving data from api, app throws an erros N.B: Check out what finally means in try catch blocks
+- Never have state as  dependency of setstate, else you will run into an infinityloop.